zac7777/Entropy/Entropy/Skillsets and Species/Sniper.md

 *Pure focus:* being "Aimed" instead ends whenever you use a move other than "fire", "reload", "move", or if you are moved by an effect (this no longer ends when your turn does)
 ###### Moves
-*Take no prisoners:* 2 AP, this turn whenever you reduce an opponent's HP to below 1, gain 1 AP
+*Take no prisoners:* 2 AP, this turn whenever you reduce an opponent's HP to below 1, gain 1 AP, this may only be activated

 *Iron aim:* 3 AP, (This move puts you into the "Aimed" condition), While "Aimed" you have -5 accuracy and -20 dodge, "fire" moves on weapons you use cost 1 AP less (This cannot reduce their cost to below 1).
 This move may only be activated while you have a medium or long weapon that does not have an attached sight.

-*Identify threat:* 4 AP, target creature you can see takes an additional damage equal to your Reasoning every time it would be damaged, this effect ends when you lose sight of that creature or if you re-use this move on a different creature.
+*Identify threat:* 4 AP, target creature you can see takes an additional mental damage equal to your Reasoning every time it would be damaged, this effect ends when you lose sight of that creature or if you re-use this move on a different creature.
 This may only be activated once per turn.

 #### Level 2: